Free, informal and confidential consultations with a counselor. No appointment needed.

 Monday 1-3pm D.D.
 Dougherty Hall, Room 214 (Liba Osoria)

--Not avaialbe on Spring Break
+-Not available on Spring Break

 Wednesday: Watuaga River Room 2-4pm (Kendra Souza)

--Not avaialble on Spring Break
+-Not availalble on Spring Break

 Thursday: Watauga River Room 2-4pm (Caterina Eppolito)